 When tenants look for office space they often work out the ratio of the space allocated to each employee.

-In the past, average space allocated for employees was 25sqm which included a proportion of the shared facilities, corridors and rest rooms.
+In the past, the average space allocated for employees was 25sqm which included a proportion of the shared facilities, corridors, and restrooms.

 When evaluating an office building as a potential investment here are some of the things you should look for: